Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Science.md

 - [Ned](https://docs.google.com/document/d/1giZVMkFr186omN6esxJefkpfm_bTwQXST0_Wraz5KRU/edit)

 ## Introduction
 From our market research we noted demand for businesses that can account for, internalise and quantify their values.
-The the call is for appropriate measurement technologies that plug-into real world accounting systems; the domain of science and technology.
+This is a call for measurement technologies that plug-into real world accounting systems; the domain of science and technology.

 As we mentioned before